 The usual habitats for weasels are woods, forests, grasslands, and moors.
 Their natural habitat is decreasing rapidly, so they are more often found nearer human settlements, causing damage to farmers.

-Numerous cases have been reported where weasels have killed hens in farms.
-The weasel population in the United States is stable but a combination of increasing farmlands and decreasing prey could cause the population to reduce drastically.
-Areas where weasels live could potentially become places without weasel population.
+Numerous cases have been reported where weasels have killed hens on farms.
+The weasel population in the United States is stable, but increasing farmlands and decreasing prey could cause the number of people to reduce drastically.
+Areas, where weasels live could potentially become places without a weasel population.

 The size of the territory belonging to weasels is usually between 30-80 acres.
-In winter, when food is less available, some weasels will increase their territory size up to 300 acres.
+When food is less available in winter, some weasels will increase their environment to 300 acres.

-For an animal so small, weasel hold huge territories, although the density in these locations is quite low.
+The weasel holds huge territories for an animal so small, although the density in these locations is relatively low.

 Where Do Weasels Live In Canada?

-The long-tailed weasel is native to southern areas of British Columbia, the Prairies, Quebec, Ontario and New Brunswick.
-In Canada they can mainly be found in forests and tundra but they can also be found in other locations including marshes, meadows and woodlands.
-All those locations have to have a permanent water source in order to be adequate for weasels.
+The long-tailed weasel is native to southern areas of British Columbia, the Prairies, Quebec, Ontario, and New Brunswick.
+In Canada, they can mainly be found in forests and tundra, but they can also be found in other locations, including marshes, meadows, and woodlands.
+All those locations have a permanent water source to be adequate for weasels.

-Short-tailed weasels live in tundra and colder, northern, parts of the country than the other two species.
-Least weasels are widespread and can be found almost everywhere.
+Short-tailed weasels live in the tundra and colder northern parts of the country than the other two species.
+The least weasels are widespread and can be found almost everywhere.

 Canada is a large country with fewer inhabitants per square mile.
 That enables wild animals, including weasels, to live in large territories.
-Unlike the United States, weasels in Canada are not present around human settlements too often.
-This also means they can divide territory between themselves with less overlap.
+Unlike the United States, weasels in Canada are rarely present around human settlements.
+This also means they can divide the region between themselves with less overlap.

 Where Do Weasels Live During The Day?

 Weasels use dens located in hollow trees that have two entrances.
-Multiple entrances enable weasels to escape from unwanted visitors, and to access the den from different directions if in danger.
+Multiple entrances enable weasels to escape from unwanted visitors and access the shelter from different directions if in danger.

 Weasels fill their dens with grass, feathers, and other soft materials to keep them warm and make them comfortable to raise their young.
-The dens have a chamber about 2 feet (0.61 m) from the narrow entrance.
-Chambers are usually 1 foot wide and accommodate several young weasels.
+The holes have a chamber about 2 feet (0.61 m) from the narrow entrance.
+Rooms are usually 1 foot wide and accommodate several young weasels.

 Weasels do not need permanent dens like some other mammals.
-They often steal a den from their prey and temporarily move in.
+They often steal a hole from their prey and temporarily move in.
 Weasels also cache food in those dens to eat later.

-During the day they spend most of their time resting in their dens.
-An interesting fact is that their metabolism is two times faster while resting than in other animals who are two times bigger.
-Snakes and hawks’ prey on weasels, so they must be very cautious and stay hidden.
+During the day, they spend most of their time resting in their dens.
+Interestingly, their metabolism is two times faster while resting than in other animals, which are two times bigger.
+Snakes and hawks prey on weasels, so they must be cautious and stay hidden.

-The amount of activity a weasel does in the daytime also depends on the climate and the season.
+A weasel’s activity in the daytime also depends on the climate and the season.
 In northern parts of the continent, where days are longer in the summer, they will hunt more during the day.

-Weasels are active all-year round.
+Weasels are active all year round.
 In winter, long-tailed and short-tailed weasels change their fur color from brown to white.
-Blending into the environment is important for a small animal that needs to feed every day
+Blending into the environment is essential for a small animal that needs to feed daily.

 Where Do Weasels Live During The Night?

 Weasels are nocturnal animals.
-When they are awake, they are very active and spend their time hunting, eating, and storing food for later.
-Weasels can eat half of their own body weight in a single day.
+When awake, they are very active and spend their time hunting, eating, and storing food later.
+Weasels can eat half of their body weight in a single day.
 Unlike some other mammals, they must eat often, sometimes eating up to ten times a day.

-Weasels do not have the ability to store fat in their bodies and so cannot live from that in times of a shortage of food.
+Weasels cannot store fat in their bodies and cannot live from that in times of food shortage.

 There is a reason that weasels do not store fat.
-During the night, they hunt mice, rabbits, rats and voles.
+They hunt mice, rabbits, rats, and voles during the night.
 Weasels also eat eggs, frogs, and smaller birds.
 Their body shape enables them to get into tight openings where they can grab their small prey.

 This is especially useful during winter when they must extract prey from dens.
-There are no bird eggs, frogs, or similar animals in the winter for weasels to catch, and so depend on rodents hidden in burrows beneath the snow.
+There are no bird eggs, frogs, or similar animals in the winter for weasels to catch, so they depend on rodents hidden in caves beneath the snow.

-To catch prey weasels, bite the back side of an animals neck until it dies.
-They are very silent when moving and can come very close to unsuspecting prey.
+To catch prey, weasels bite the backside of an animal’s neck until it dies.
+They are very silent when moving and can come close to unsuspecting prey.

 Owls and foxes are a weasel’s natural enemies.
-Weasel have to be especially vigilant during the night when roaming outside their hiding places.
+Weasels must be especially vigilant when roaming outside their hiding places during the night.
 The seasonal color change of their fur is an advantage here.
-In northern parts, during winter, nights are much longer so weasels have more time to search for prey.
+In northern parts, nights are much longer during winter, so weasels have more time to search for prey.
 When searching for food, weasels can cover distances longer than 2 miles (3.22 km).

 Do Weasels Live In Family Groups?

-Weasels prefer to live and hunt alone, although they tolerate other weasels during the mating season.
+Weasels prefer to live and hunt alone, although they tolerate other weasels during mating.
 Males and females may even hunt together during mating season and after the females give birth.

-Mating season is between March and June, and depending on prey availability, they can mate up to three times a year.
+Mating season is between March and June; depending on prey availability, they can mate up to three times a year.
 Females take care of their babies until they are grown.
-Weasels start hunting on their own when about two months old.
-Soon after they move away from the adult female.
+Weasels start hunting on their own when they are about two months old.
+Soon after, they move away from the adult female.